guige/python-crontab/README.md

 Description
 ===========

-Crontab module for read and writing crontab files and accessing the system cron automatically and simply using a direct API.
+Crontab module for reading and writing crontab files and accessing the system cron automatically and simply using a direct API.

 Comparing the `below chart <http://en.wikipedia.org/wiki/Cron#CRON_expression>`_